-We will maximise participation in Athletics and the development of athletes by (i) growing the opportunities to participate and develop at all levels and ages;

-- (ii) through changing the perception of what is perceived to be 'athletics' and - (iii) through promoting all our disciplines as inclusive, diverse and accessible to all.
+We will maximise participation in Athletics and the development of athletes by (i) growing the opportunities to participate and develop at all levels and ages; (ii) through changing the perception of what is perceived to be 'athletics' and(iii) through promoting all our disciplines as inclusive, diverse and accessible to all.

-Objective Description Current state

-POOR WEAK AVERAGE STRONG EXCELLENT

-evelopment oathways - from school o the world stage Create an affiliation with athletics in all children through embedding the sport in the school curriculum (e.g. through Kids Athletics) and ensuring there are development pathways in place for all school children, regardless of background or ability, to further participate in the sport outside of school.
+Objective Description Current stat POOR WEAK AVERAGE Development pathways - from school to the world stage Create an affiliation with athletics in all children through embedding the sport in the school curriculum (e.g. through Kids Athletics) and ensuring there are development pathways in place for all school children, regardless of background or ability, to further participate in the sport outside of school.
 To then provide the opportunity to continue to progress within the sport through structured development and talent programmes to elite level as appropriate.
-KPIs: 90% of MFs to have athletics as part of school curriculum by 2030 Increase in number of athletes - and MFs with such athletes - progressing to the elite level (qualifying to World Athletics Series events) Increase in the number of athletes who are able to make a living from the sport as their primary occupation curriculum was s in athletics in bo elected as the top m th the MF and Globa rogrammes are then o 65% of MF countries. ethod to attract more al Conversation surve critical to sustaining p e people into parti ey.
-Development ar cipating ad talent

-POOR WEAK AVERAGE STRONG EXCELLENT

-identify areas in which a lack of, or sub-standard, facilities and equipment are negatively impacting participation opportunities and address the needs.
-KPI: All MFs to have a facility strategy by 2025 and all MFs to have increased or enhanced places for people to participate in athletics by 2030 main challenge to onversation survey sa in their country.
-This

-POOR WEAK AVERAGE STRONG EXCELLEN -

-Promotion and ampaigning Increase the awareness of athletics as an accessible sport and physical activity that can assist individuals to maintain a healthier and fitter life.
+KPIs: 90% of MFs to have athletics as part of school curriculum by 2030 Increase in number of athletes - and MFs with such athletes - progressing to the elite level (qualifying to World Athletics Series events) Increase in the number of athletes who are able to make a living from the sport as their primary occupation Increase in number of athletes - and MFs with such athletes curriculum was se in athletics in bot f the curriculum in 6 lected as the top m h the MF and Globa ogrammes are then c level. ethod to attract al Conversation s FUOR WEAK AVERAGE Facilities and equipment Reframe the definition of facilities (i.e. grass, parks, urban) and against this identify areas in which a lack of, or sub-standard, facilities and equipment are negatively impacting participation opportunities and address the needs.
+KPI: All MFs to have a facility strategy by 2025 and all MFs to have increased or enhanced places for people to participate in athletics by 2030 main challenge to nts to the Global Co growing the sport i er sized MFs only.
+POOR WEAK AVERAGE Promotion and campaigning Increase the awareness of athletics as an accessible sport and physical activity that can assist individuals to maintain a healthier and fitter life.
 KPI: All Areas and 90% of MFs to have an annual communication and promotional plan in place by 2023 to be popular.
-A respondents) to lack of media covera the Global Conversa sport at all levels is onversation survey as age was the most sele ation survey.
-Amateur the most important m ected main challeng athletes said bett ge (24% of

-POOR WEAK AVERAGE STRONG EXCELLENT

-Athletics for All Create and promote an inclusive 'Athletics for All' (including able-bodied and para athletes) programme that maps a clear pathway and entry points for any age, ability, and at any level to participate in the sport on their terms.
-KPI: All MFs to have implemented and promoted an 'Athletics for All' programme in their country by 2030 with required skills and training in place Conversation respond rt to deliver a healthi lents said Athletics is er and fitter world. s the most accessib le sport and
+A la respondents) to t nts to the Global Co ack of media covera he Global Conversa sport at all levels is t pation.
+WEAK ge was the most ition survey.
+Ama Athletics for All Create and promote an inclusive 'Athletics for All' (including able-bodied and para athletes) programme that maps a clear pathway and entry points for any age, ability, and at any level to participate in the sport on their terms.
+KPI: All MFs to have implemented and promoted an 'Athletics for All' programme in their country by 2030 with required skills and training in place 87% of Global Co onversation respond lents said Athleti POOR WEAK AVERAGE Masters Athletics Provide adult development pathways through improving how Masters Athletics is promoted and better linked and incorporated into the wider sport.
+KPI: All Areas and 60% of MFs to create links with Masters Athletics regionally and locally and promote the pathways to the relevant community and groups by 2025 61% of MFs said into the sport. it was important for Masters Athletic

-POOR WEAK AVERAGE STRONG EXCELLENT

-Masters Athletics Provide adult development pathways through improving how Masters Athletics is promoted and better linked and incorporated into the wider sport.
-KPI: All Areas and 60% of MFs to create links with Masters Athletics regionally and locally and promote the pathways to the relevant community and groups by 2025 61% of MFs said into the sport. d it was important for Masters Athletics to be better incorpo rated